How I Wrote This 3,057 Word Blog Post With Brain Freeze!

 I was reading greatly styled articles, with infographic, emojis, table of contents, outlines, and editing suddenly editing became more important than the actual writing.

-I was trying to see the end outcome, but I was still not half through my point.
-I was not half through the first sentence to be honest because I was trying to find an emoji that will fit my first opening sentence.
+I was trying to see the end outcome, but I was still not halfway through my point because I was trying to find an emoji that will fit my first opening sentence.

 What a waste of time.

 Trying to find an emoji?
 This was not how we were doing content in the good old blogging times.

 The other day I was thinking, what if an alien comes to the earth and tries to communicate with us?
 How will it learn to use our sophisticated language with yellow hand gestures, a poop and a thousand tiny heads?
 Or the party pooper, the rocket, the pink heart, that person with the sunglasses.

 Yup, it will be lost like every old blogger, like I am.